 Through this series of events there will be no Fedex Cup points up for grabs with regards to the 2024 season, which will begin fully in Hawaii in January, however the players who finished outside the top 50 will continue to earn points through the Fall with the points accrued offering both opportunity to get in to the first two Signature Events of 2024 at Pebble Beach and Riviera.
 In addition those who finished outside the top 70 in the Fedex rankings will be playing for a final position on the points list to secure status for 2024.
 In addition a win in any of the Fall events will be rewarded with the usual perks of 2yrs status and a trip to Augusta and Kapalua.

 Those who finished in the top 50 are able to tee it up in any Fall events if they wish as for example defending champion Max Homa is this week but they won’t earn any Fedex Cup points.

 The Fortinet Championship was first staged as The Fry’s Electronics Open in 2007.
 The following year the event was renamed the Fry’s.com Open.

 In 2010 the event then moved from its initial home in Arizona to the CordeValle Club in San Martin, California, before finally arriving at its current home, The Silverado Country Club in Napa, for the 2014-15 season.

 The event was then renamed The Safeway Open for the 2016-17 season and remained so for five editions before Fortinet took over the reigns.

-With the Presidents Cup only won week away the vast majority of the US have chosen to sit this one out with wildcard pick Max Homa who is defending champion here and who takes his place at the top of the market the only one to tee it up.
+With the Ryder Cup only three weeks away the vast majority of the US have chosen to sit this one out with just Max Homa who is going for the ‘threepeat’ here and wild card pick Justin Thomas who is searching for form, teeing it up.

 Silverado North Course is a par 72 measuring just over 7150yds.